anupseth/SimpliLearn/SportyShoes/README.md

 ## Technical Details:

 - We are using H2 in memory database here.
 Data will be lost after the application has been stopped.
-- We will populate the databse with some prodcts and users.
+- We will populate the databse with some dummy data for products and users.
 - Application runs on 8080 port.
 - We are using spring data jpa to access database.